 Thoroughly clean the site of the tick bite with rubbing alcohol or soap and water.

 Put the tick in a sealed plastic bag.
 Don’t crush it!
 That way you can send the tick to a lab that can test it to see if it carried Lyme disease.
 The Global Lyme Alliance has a list of tick testing labs here.
 The University of Rhode Island also has a service called Tick Encounter where you can upload a photo of the tick and get information about it and next steps within 1-3 days.
 Other options include Tick Report and IGeneX.

 When the disease is caught early, antibiotics are generally effective in treating Lyme disease.
 About 20% of Lyme cases, however, will not be treated completely by antibiotics and symptoms will persist for years afterward.
 Also, taking antibiotics is damaging to gut health and the immune system in the long run, so if you have no symptoms and the tested tick is not positive for microbes that carry Lyme disease, you may want to hold off on taking antibiotics.
-If you do end up taking antibiotics, make sure you have a plan to restore your good gut bacteria (like taking probiotics).
+If you do end up taking antibiotics, make sure you have a plan to restore your good gut bacteria.

-Being outside during spring and summer is the best, and nobody should hole up inside out of a fear of tick bites or tick-borne illnesses.
-But the growing threat of Lyme disease and its tick-borne co-infections is real, and makes completely carefree summer fun outdoors a thing of the past.
-With the information above, you’re armed with the knowledge and tactics you need to keep you and your loved ones safe from tick bites and other insects, without missing out on the fun of the season.
+Being outside during spring and summer is the best, and nobody should hole up inside out of fear of tick bites or tick-borne illnesses.
+But the growing threat of Lyme Disease and its tick-borne co-infections is real and makes completely carefree summer fun outdoors a thing of the past.
+Here’s what to remember about the health risks of bugs, how to prevent tick bites, and what to do if you get a tick bite: